deadlyvipers/dojo_rules/introduction.md

-Introduction:
+Introduction, Electives

-Hello, my name is Elrendio.
+Hello, my name is Elrendio and my favorite CodeSchool lesson is Git Real 2.